WilliamWang1721/LLMs-Code/docs/telemetry.md

     The script will:
     - Download Jaeger and OTEL if needed.
     - Start a local Jaeger instance.
-    - Start an OTEL collector configured to receive data from Gemini CLI.
+    - Start an OTEL collector configured to receive data from LLMs Code.
     - Automatically enable telemetry in your workspace settings.
     - On exit, disable telemetry.